A peek at Zosano Pharma Corporation (ZSAN): Who has invested in It?

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 3.54 million shares valued at $1.87 million.
 The investor’s holdings represent 3.33% of the ZSAN Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Aisling Capital Management LP with 2.72 million shares valued at $1.43 million to account for 2.56% of the shares outstanding.
 The other top investors are Blackrock Inc. which holds 1.11 million shares representing 1.04% and valued at over $0.58 million, while Adage Capital Partners GP L.L.C. holds 0.94% of the shares totaling 1.0 million with a market value of $0.53 million.

-Zosano Pharma Corporation (NASDAQ: ZSAN) is 169.40% higher on its value in year-to-date trading and has touched a low of $0.33 and a high of $3.06 in the current 52-week trading range.
+Zosano Pharma Corporation (NASDAQ: ZSAN) is 114.38% higher on its value in year-to-date trading and has touched a low of $0.33 and a high of $3.06 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The ZSAN stock was last observed hovering at around $1.37 in the last trading session, with the day’s gains setting it 0.05% off its average median price target of $2.25 for the next 12 months.
-It is also 43.2% off the consensus price target high of $2.50 offered by 2 analysts, but current levels are 29.0% higher than the price target low of $2.00 for the same period.
+The ZSAN stock was last observed hovering at around $1.25 in the last trading session, with the day’s loss setting it -0.12% off its average median price target of $2.25 for the next 12 months.
+It is also 54.8% off the consensus price target high of $2.50 offered by 2 analysts, but current levels are 43.5% higher than the price target low of $2.00 for the same period.

-The stock witnessed a -4.70% gain in the last 1 month and extending the period to 3 months gives it a 134.05%, and is 7.58% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.89% over the week and 11.91% over the month.
+The stock witnessed a -10.32% gain in the last 1 month and extending the period to 3 months gives it a 91.98%, and is -23.13% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.53% over the week and 11.77% over the month.

 Zosano Pharma Corporation (ZSAN) Analyst Forecasts